 Cost of entertainment and eating out in Pittsburgh

-The City of Bridges has something to entertain new arrivals from all walks of life.
-The cost of entertainment and eating out will largely depend on newcomers' personal preferences and budget, as Pittsburgh hosts a diverse range of nightlife and restaurant options.
-The art and culture scene in the city is also well-established, the most popular museums will charge a fee while small independent galleries are typically free of charge.
+The City of Bridges has something to entertain people from all walks of life.
+The cost of entertainment and eating out will largely depend on your personal preferences and budget, as Pittsburgh hosts a diverse range of nightlife and restaurant options.

-Pittsburgh also has a range of wallet-friendly outdoor activities for nature-loving new arrivals to enjoy.
-The Steel City is home to three nationally recognised sports teams.
-However, sports fans will have to budget to enjoy these games as ticket prices are quite steep.
+The Steel City is also home to three nationally recognised sports teams.
+However, sports fans will have to budget to enjoy these games, as ticket prices are quite steep.

 Cost of education in Pittsburgh